shawn-sandy/fp-kit/first-paint/www/components/button.md

 # Buttons <span role="note" style="--note: var(--beta)">Beta</span>

-Quickly, customize and style buttons to your forms, modals, menus and more.
+Quickly, customize and style buttons for forms, modals, menus and more.
 Buttons styles are activated with the `[type]` attribute, each button `type` displays a different style.

 ### Default Button